These Bathroom Trends Will Become More Popular in 2021

 You’re also more likely to see multiple showerheads in updated bathrooms.
-A popular system is to have a large rain showerhead directly overhead and a few jetted showerheads at back level coming out of the wall.
+A popular system is to have a large rain showerhead directly overhead and a few jetted showerheads at the back level coming out of the wall.
 Another layout that’s seen in many renovated homes is mounting a showerhead on opposite ends of the shower so you can get sprayed from every angle.

 Eco-Friendly Features and Flooring

 The eco-friendly trend is still going strong.
 From the flooring to the lighting, bathrooms are greener and more efficient than ever.
-Dual flush toilets, low-flow showerheads and faucet aerators all save water and won’t affect the design.
+Dual flush toilets, low-flow showerheads, and faucet aerators all save water and won’t affect the design.

 But eco-friendly features can also be high-design.
 Flooring is a great example.
-Recycled glass, cork and pebbles are three in-demand options that are environmentally friendly.
+Recycled glass, cork, and pebbles are three in-demand options that are environmentally friendly.
 Concrete is another green flooring option that works well in the bathroom and can be stained with non-toxic finishes.

 Cabinets are a statement piece in the bathroom.
 Over the years there have been a lot of different designs, and right now floating cabinets are en vogue.
-You may lose a little bit of storage space, but one huge benefit of floating cabinets is that the openness makes the space feel larger.
+You may lose a little bit of storage space, but one huge benefit of floating cabinets is that the openness makes space feel larger.

 Continuity, Straight Lines and Clean Design

-When it comes to the overall look of modern day bathrooms, in the coming years interior designers expect to see continuity that creates flow, straight lines and clean design.
+When it comes to the overall look of modern day bathrooms, in the coming years interior designers expect to see continuity that creates flow, straight lines, and clean design.
 Things will be streamlined, but the use of beautiful, high-end materials will keep the design luxurious.

 Clay Faucets and Sinks

 Any ceramics artist will tell you clay is a versatile, attractive material that’s underutilized today.
 But that may be changing.
-Clay was used to create some of the oldest water containing vessels known to man.
+Clay was used to creating some of the oldest water containing vessels known to man.
 Designers are rediscovering the natural material in a big way, and their primary focus is using it in the bathroom.
 Clay is being used to create unique waterfall faucets and unconventional sinks with serious wow-factor.

 Organic and Natural Materials

 The examples above highlight another larger trend – the use of natural and organic materials.
 Homeowners are bypassing synthetic and manmade materials for materials found out in nature.
 Tubs are being made with real wood, concrete is being used on countertops and cork is providing a comfortable flooring option.
-These materials are being blended together to create bathrooms that feel cozy but still look elegant.
+These materials are being blended to create bathrooms that feel cozy but still look elegant.